rk-chr/news_gatsby/README.md

 ## 🚀 Quick start

-**In google form only one link i need to submit. so here is my Backend github Repo:**
+**In google form only one link option i have to submit. so here is my Backend github Repo:**
 ```
 https://github.com/ramki2486/rentomojo_backend